Continuation novel

-A continuation novel is a sequel novel with continuity in the style of an established series, produced by a new author after the original author's death.
+A continuation novel is a sequel novel with continuity in the style and sometimes canon of an established series, produced by a new author after the original author's death.

 Continuation novels may be official, produced with the permission of the late author's literary executors, or unofficial where the original author's works are now out of copyright.

 Official continuations

 Where official continuations are produced, the novel will normally try to keep closely to the style of the original author in order to preserve the integrity and value of the literary franchise and the author may be legally required to do so.

 Examples of official continuations include Porto Bello Gold by Arthur D. Howden Smith, the multiple authors that have continued Ian Fleming's James Bond series, including John Gardner, Raymond Benson, Anthony Horowitz and others; Young Sherlock Holmes by Andy Lane, The House of Silk by Anthony Horowitz and the 2014 Hercule Poirot continuation novel The Monogram Murders by Sophie Hannah, produced with the permission of the Agatha Christie estate.
 The estate also authorized Marple: Twelve New Stories, continuing Miss Marple in 2022.
 In 1998, Jill Paton Walsh completed the 1936 work Thrones, Dominations authorised by the estate of Dorothy L. Sayers to continue the Lord Peter Wimsey series.
-And Another Thing... by Eoin Colfer continues The Hitchhikers Guide to the Galaxy series.
+And Another Thing... by Eoin Colfer continues The Hitchhiker's Guide to the Galaxy series.
 Andrew Neiderman continued the novels of V. C. Andrews.
-Nick Harkaway completed the 2021 novel, Silverview on the death of his father, John le Carré, then wrote the first full continuation novel Karla's Choice in 2024.
+Nick Harkaway completed the 2021 novel, Silverview (originally by John le Carré), then wrote the first full continuation novel Karla's Choice in 2024.

-Some versatile authors have contributed to more than one continuation series, for instance Sebastian Faulks who in addition to James Bond has written the first ever authorized new P.G.
-Wodehouse Jeeves continuation story, Jeeves and the Wedding Bells, published in 2013.
+Some versatile authors have contributed to more than one continuation series, for instance Sebastian Faulks who in addition to James Bond has written the first ever authorized new P. G. Wodehouse Jeeves continuation story, Jeeves and the Wedding Bells, published in 2013.
 Several authors have published continuation novels of August Derleth's character Solar Pons.

 If not done well, the continuation novel poses risks to the reputation of the dead author but writing one is also a risk for the new author as they are obliged to suppress their own style in favour of the style of an often better-known author and one whose fans may take convincing to accept the legitimacy of the new work.
 Faulks said of his Wodehouse continuation: "People said it was brave – or stupid.
 Either way, it was a ridiculous undertaking.
 PG Wodehouse is, by common consent, one of the great prose stylists of the 20th century.
 I didn't want to make a mess of it".

 If the continuation is a success however, it may lead to substantial sales and, just as importantly, revive interest in and sales of the works of the dead author.
 For this reason publishers will sometimes commission a continuation novel if they feel that interest in the original author is beginning to wane.